Christmas Island Red Crabs

 Gecarcoidea natalis (Pocock, 1888)

 The Christmas Island red crab is by far the most obvious of the 14 species of land crabs found on Christmas Island.
-It is estimated that 120 million of these bright red land crabs live in their preferred shady sites all over the island.
+It is estimated that tens of millions of these bright red land crabs live in their preferred shady sites all over the island.

 Physical Characteristics of Christmas Island Red Crabs